March 6, 2026

 Roy Eric Xavier, Ph.D – Biographical Information

-Dr. Xavier is the Director of the Portuguese and Macanese Studies Project, and a Visiting Scholar at U.C.
+Dr. Xavier is the Director of The Center for Luso-Asian Diaspora Studies, and a Visiting Scholar at U.C.
 Berkeley’s Asian-American Research Center, and the Institute for the Study of Societal Issues.
 His research focuses on the history of Luso-Asian and Macanese communities around the world, and cultural and economic diversity in modern day Macau and Hong Kong, Special Administrative Regions of China.
 His articles have appeared in several publications, including the Macau Government’s “Review of Culture”, the Macau daily newspaper “Jornal Tribuna de Macau”, the University of Hong Kong’s “Journal of the Royal Asiatic Society”, and in Prof. Geoffrey Gunn’s anthology: “Wartime Macau” published through The University of Hong Kong and Columbia University.
-Dr. Xavier is also the author of The Macanese Chronicles: A History of Luso-Asians in a Global Economy (2020), which presents the first documentary history of the Portuguese in Asia from 1511 to the present.
+Dr. Xavier is the author of The Macanese Chronicles: A History of Luso-Asians in a Global Economy (2020), which presents the first documentary history of the Portuguese in Asia from 1511 to the present.
 A fifth-generation descendant of Macau, Dr. Xavier was a Fulbright scholar at the University of Macau (Hengqin campus) in 2015, where he lectured on cultural and economic diversity.
-His published papers and CV-Resume are on Academia.edu.
+His work in China also has been supported by the Hong Kong Museum of History and the American Consulate to Hong Kong and Macau.

 Back to “Start Here”